morphogencc/Cinder-XUI/README.md

 ### __Image__

 Image inherits from Rect and is used to display an image in a rectangular area on screen.
+Note that Image objects cannot change size; they will ONLY render at the size that the asset is made!

 Example: